Koverse/documentation/docs/source/devguide.rst

 |                                      | original bytes of a file                         |
 +--------------------------------------+--------------------------------------------------+

-Data Collection
+Data Set
 ---------------

-Data Collections are the basic container for data in Koverse.
+Data Sets are the basic container for data in Koverse.
-You can think of them like tables - but every record in a data collection can be completely unique in structure.
+You can think of them like tables - but every record in a Data Set can be completely unique in structure.

-A Koverse Data Collection is a named set of Records.
-A Data Collection has:
+A Koverse Data Set is a named set of Records.
+A Data Set has:

 * Configurable indexes to enable queries to quickly and efficiently find Records.

-* Permissions to control access to Records in the Data Collection.
+* Permissions to control access to Records in the Data Set.

-* Automatically discovered statistics and samples to provide insight into the Records contained in the Data Collection.
+* Automatically discovered statistics and samples to provide insight into the Records contained in the Data Set.

 Data Sources